Male romantic friendship

+Male romantic friendship refers to the intimate relationship established between young men.
+This phenomenon is especially typical in the 19th century.
+Such relationships have some of the characteristics of romantic love relationships.
+This kind of interaction usually includes revealing inner emotions, mutual trust, and confiding in personal thoughts.

+Records left over from history record a large number of emotional words in letters and diaries in men's romantic friendships, and also include forms of physical contact such as kissing.
+In response to these behaviours, the academic community has derived a variety of different interpretations of whether such relationships have sexual or romantic attributes.

 Development

-These intimacy bonds were usually formed in the transition period between boyhood and manhood During this period, middle-class men left their homes to go to colleges and the military.
-Away from their families and friends, young men had to form a deeper affinity with colleagues to help them navigate this new phase of their lives.
-Young men search for friends who had similar interests and who could offer emotional support when needed.
-They freely declared their affection to one another, especially by using physical contact.
-Even though these friendships started at colleges, some of them continue after graduation.
+Male romantic friendships between young men mostly sprout in the transition stage of adolescence to adulthood.
+During this period, some middle-class men left their hometowns and went to colleges and universities to study or go out to work.
+A new social environment was formed, and deep and intimate friendships were born.
+The first-hand records at that time showed that this kind of friendship had common hobbies, emotional support and intimate physical interaction.
+Some of these friendships can still be continued after graduation.

 Comparison of female and male romantic friendships

 Authors claim that this kind of friendship is similar to the same-sex friendship between women described in The Female World of Love and Ritual.
 For instance, Rotundo argues that male romantic friendship, like same-sex female friendship, was socially accepted, compatible with heterosexual marriage, and valued.
 On the other hand, men's and women's friendships differ in duration.
 Smith-Rosenberg says that female romantic friendships were generally formed in adolescence and continue during the rest of their life.
 Nevertheless, male romantic friendship usually lasted only during youthhood.